 Any member of the public can view these records free of charge and upon request with reasonable notice at Council's Administration Centre during normal office hours.
-This Plan and Council's Annual Report are also available on Council's website and on the NSW Planning Portal.
+This Plan and Council's Annual Report are also available on Council's website.